Derived $p$-adic heights and the leading coefficient of the Bertolini--Darmon--Prasanna $p$-adic $L$-function: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:A}}

-Before delving into the details, we give an outline of the proof of the Leading Coefficient Formula in part (i) of Theorem~\ref{thm:A}, which is the most involved.
+Before delving into the details, we give a brief outline of the proof of the Leading Coefficient Formula in part (i) of Theorem~\ref{thm:A}.
 The much shorter proof of part (ii) is given in $\S\ref{subsec:order-van}$.

 The proof is divided into four steps.
 Our starting point is Lemma~\ref{lem:well-known}, giving an expression for the leading coefficient at $T=0$ of the characteristic power series $F_X$ of a torsion $\Lambda$-module $X$, where $\Lambda=\Z_p\dBr{T}$.
 The formula is in terms of the orders of the flanking terms in the exact sequence